German inflation eases again unexpectedly

 The August reading undershot a Reuters forecast for 1.2% and marked the fourth month in a row that the inflation figure remained well below the European Central Bank’s target level of close to but below 2% for the euro zone as a whole.

-On the month, EU-harmonized prices fell by 0.1% after an increase of 0.4% in the previous month.
+On the month, EU-harmonised prices fell by 0.1% after an increase of 0.4% in the previous month.
 The market had expected an unchanged reading.
+(Reporting by Michael Nienaber Editing by Paul Carrel)